We're super excited to share more crafty DIY ideas with you.

 I have this thing about forks, and apparently so does someone else.
 Most people complain that their teaspoons go missing.
 Not in our house.
 Nope, it’s always those darn forks.
 I’m convinced they put on these little forky sneakers and run off to that mysterious sock island.
 Which means I have a whole bunch of mismatched forks locked away in a cupboard, pining for their long lost buddies 😉 Time to do something about it.
 And no I’m not letting them go.
 I plan to tie them down for good and turn them into air planters for our Tillandsia Usneoides (aka Spanish Moss).

-This is one of those quick and easy crafts that can make a huge impact and add a unique touch to your gallery wall.
+It’s not the first time we’ve used forks to make a planter either.
+But this is one of those quick and easy crafts that can make a huge impact and add a unique touch to your gallery wall.

 Grab those sad little mismatched forks and a few pieces of scrap pallet wood.
 Just make sure that the pallets are safe to use with plants.
 It’s best to only use those marked with HT (heat treated) for all DIY projects.

 Place the fork onto the wood and eyeball where it needs to be cut.
 Sand away any rough spots.

 Seal the wood with a few coats of polyurethane if they’re going outside to protect the wood from rotting.
 Our mismatched fork air planters are hanging inside for now, but I’ve been known to change my mind often 😉 So better safe than sorry.